 Prepare for a PET Scan

-To help your physician get the correct results, plan in advance for your PET scan.
-The test can be swayed by what you eat or drink, so please avoid consuming anything other than water and prescribed medications six hours prior to the scan.
+To help your physician obtain the quality results from your PET scan it is important for you to plan in advance.
+The test may be swayed by what you eat or drink, so please avoid consuming anything other than water and prescribed medications six hours prior to the scan.
 The final meal before your scan needs to be high protein foods and lots of water.
 Carbohydrates and sugary foods alter results, as PET scans read your sugar metabolism.
 Finally, avoiding exercising 24 hours before your scheduled PET scan.
 Exercise could cause the tracer’s reading to be inaccurate.

 Before your scan, please inform your medical team if you are: